 - The GRE, if applicable

-- SCHOOL COUNSELING APPLICANTS: Must provide passing TAP (Test of Academic Proficiency) results OR ACT scores of 22 or higher, including the writing portion, OR SAT scores (1030 or higher).
+- SCHOOL COUNSELING APPLICANTS: Will need to provide passing TAP (Test of Academic Proficiency) results OR ACT scores of 22 or higher, including the writing portion, OR SAT scores (1030 or higher).
+If not provided at admissions, students must complete prior to candidacy.

 - Complete specified prerequisite coursework with a GPA of 3.0 or higher.
 If these are not completed at the time of admission, they must be completed prior to attaining candidacy.
 Prerequisite courses for the Clinical Mental Health Counseling and Marriage and Family Counseling sequences include a course in statistics, a course in research methodology, a course in abnormal psychology (PSYC3430) and course work in Addictions Studies at the 5000 level (Marriage and Family sequence must complete ADDS6300) or above totaling three semester hours.
 Applicants for the School Counseling sequence must have completed a course in statistics, a course in research methodology and course work in Addictions Studies at the 5000 level or above totaling three semester hours.